angr/pyvex/README.md

 print(irsb.tyenv.types[0])
 ```

-Keep in mind that this is a *syntactic* respresentation of a basic block.
+Keep in mind that this is a *syntactic* representation of a basic block.
 That is, it'll tell you what the block means, but you don't have any context to say, for example, what *actual* data is written by a store instruction.

 ## VEX Intermediate Representation